imgix/imgix-php/README.md

 ### Standalone

 Just copy the files to your project, and include the `src/autoload.php` file.
-You will also need to install [http_build_url](https://github.com/jakeasmith/http_build_url) within your project.
 We recommend using Composer if at all possible.

 ### Using Composer